BIGJRA/BIGJRA.github.io/reborn.md

 Follow the path, diving up and down as you go.
 Once you pop up, you'll find another PULSE!

 Pokemon Redoubt.
 Field: Icy Field
 - PULSE Avalugg, Lv.
 70, @Leftovers, Ability: Solid Rock, Brave Nature, IVs: 31, EVs: 252/0/252/0/0/4.
-Stat Spread: 105/160/255/10/97/255
     - Hammer Arm
     - Earthquake
     - Recover
     - Avalanche

-As you can tell, this PULSE has 255 in Def and SpD, and a respectable HP.
+With 255 in Def and SpD and a respectable HP, this thing is tanky.
 On top of this it has Leftovers and Recover, meaning it is extremely hard to kill by raw damage alone.
 It also has a great attack stat and can hit hard with field boosted Avalanche as well as Hammer Arm and Earthquake for coverage.
 Earthquake also has the side effect of laying spikes on your side, which can break Sashes and Sturdy.
 There are still a number of strategies that make this easy - it is a 6v1, after all.
 Toxic, for example, is pretty great.
 Heal Block, Knock Off, or Taunt can help with the recovery problem, Intimidate or other Atk debuffs can help neutralize its power, Counter or Metal Burst can ignore its high Def, etc.

 With that out of the way, head up the now-open ladder up to Ametrine Mountain 3F.
 Up here you can get a hidden *Green Shard*, *X Attack*, and *Blue Shard*.
 On the next floor, you'll find a hidden *Ice Gem*.
 Make your way to the door on the middle of the right side of the ice puzzle and exit.